The-Chinese-Room/InkpotDemo/Documentation/InkpotDemo.md

 Here, we continue the story, which will result in OnContinue being called thereby updating the UI. <br>

 ### OnSwitchFlow
 Flows allow several 'threads' of story to run at the same time.
-This is used in the demo level to give contextual story snippets fpr whereever the player has walked to.<br>
+This is used in the demo level to give contextual story snippets fopr wherever the player has walked to.<br>
 This event is called in response to calling the function SwitchFlow on the InkpotStory object.<br>

 ## Variables